Northwest Wealth Management LLC Sells 312 Shares of AbbVie Inc. (NYSE:ABBV)

 Analyst Ratings Changes

 A number of research analysts have issued reports on ABBV shares.
-Truist Financial lifted their price objective on AbbVie from $160.00 to $180.00 in a report on Thursday.
+Barclays cut their price objective on AbbVie from $160.00 to $155.00 and set an “equal weight” rating for the company in a report on Monday, October 31st.
 Atlantic Securities cut their price objective on AbbVie from $162.00 to $157.00 and set a “neutral” rating for the company in a report on Monday, October 31st.
+BMO Capital Markets cut their price objective on AbbVie from $170.00 to $169.00 and set an “outperform” rating for the company in a report on Monday, October 31st.
 SVB Leerink cut their price objective on AbbVie from $140.00 to $135.00 and set an “underperform” rating for the company in a report on Friday, September 30th.
-Barclays lowered their target price on AbbVie from $160.00 to $155.00 and set an “equal weight” rating for the company in a research note on Monday, October 31st.
 Finally, Societe Generale lowered AbbVie from a “buy” rating to a “hold” rating and lowered their target price for the company from $155.00 to $140.00 in a research note on Tuesday, November 8th.
 One analyst has rated the stock with a sell rating, seven have issued a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the stock.
 Based on data from MarketBeat.com, AbbVie currently has a consensus rating of “Hold” and an average target price of $159.89.

 AbbVie Profile